jlapolla/live-blocks/README.md

 [Back to top](#contents)

-You might expect errors thrown in block update functions to halt program execution entirely.
-This is not the case.
-Instead, LiveBlocks catches all errors thrown in update functions, and continues silently.
-Let's take a look at how this works, and why this feature is helpful.
+Three things happen when a block update function throws an error:

+1. LiveBlocks catches the error
+2. The block enters an "error state"
+3. Program execution continues

-When a block update function throws an error, the block immediately enters an "error state" and does not write values to any of its pins.
+While in error state a block will not write values to any of its pins.
 You can check if a block is in error state by calling the block's `error()` function.
 The `error()` function returns the last error thrown in the block, or `undefined` if the block is not in error state.
 A block will automatically clear its error state when it has a successful update.

-You might ask why LiveBlocks catches errors like this.
-There are two reasons.
+There are two reasons for this error handling behavior:

 First, when a LiveBlocks circuit updates it's common for some blocks to enter an error state while the circuit is only partially updated, but by the time the